-The Utah State University College of Science is home to a tradition of outstanding undergraduate researchers.
-The following stories highlight current undergraduate research projects across the departments of Biology, Chemistry and Biochemistry, Computer Science, Geosciences, Mathematics and Statistics, and Physics.
+The Utah State University College of Science is home to a tradition of outstanding student researchers.
+The following stories highlight student research projects across the departments of Biology, Chemistry and Biochemistry, Computer Science, Geosciences, Mathematics and Statistics, and Physics.

 Olivia Brock, Mathematics and Statistics